rolfbecker/MIE_2.02_WS2020_II_Exam/README.md

 the sources of your data.
 Use primary literature.
 You are writing a scientific report, so use a professional citation style.

-- **Anex:** You should have at least an annex with your python notebook which should be commented.
+- **Annex:** You should have at least an annex with your python notebook which should be commented.

 - **Statement of Authorship:** Each group member should add a signed statement of authorship to the final report.
 You can use something like this: